lemlac/mulem/docs/reference.md

 ## Operators

 The philosophy of Mulang is that symbols should be easy to understand and that generally keywords are preferred over symbols.
-Most
-, for example `*` and `/` relate to math, `~` relates to bitwise operators, `!` relates to exceptions, `&` relates to tuples, etc..
-There's also a common pattern where repeating an operator gets you a more advanced version of that operator, for example: `+` addition vs `++` concatenation, `*` multiplication vs `**` exponentiation, `/` division vs `//` floor division, and `%` standard modulo vs `%%` floor division modulo.
+Many are semantically grouped based on their contextual usage, for example `*` and `/` relate to math, `%` relates to bitwise operators, `!` relates to exceptions, `&` relates to tuples, etc..
+There's also a common pattern where repeating an operator gives you a more technical or complex version of that operator, for example: `+` addition vs `++` concatenation, `*` multiplication vs `**` exponentiation, `/` division vs `//` floor division, and `%` standard modulo vs `%%` floor division modulo.
 Mulang will check any combination of symbols greedily until the next space or word except for the reserved comment token (`--`), so for example `++` would be different from `+ +`.
 Spaces are required between multiple symbolic operators, much like how spaces are required between words.
 Symbol characters include any ASCII character that isn't alphanumeric, whitespace, quotation marks, delimiters, or brackets&mdash;in other words these symbols: `~!@#$%^&*-+=|\:<.>/?`.
 There may be operator overloading in the future, so even if an operator could be broken into smaller parts, it's considered a unique operator even if it has no meaning.
 Because of that, long sequences of operators need to be broken up into their separate symbols.
 From example `a???b`, the compiler will see `???` as one operator instead of as `?` and `??`.
 You would need to put at least one space here `a? ??b` to make sure it's clear that it's 2 operators and not one.
 This not only helps the parser but also helps the coder when reading the code.
 The exception to this rule is `--` which is **always** a comment no matter what.

 __Arithmetic:__